mikeries/node-global/README.md

 Note: If you run the Node code in REPL, the result will be similar to browser JavaScript, i.e., the `global._user` will be created, because REPL works in a global scope.

 The conclusion: In Node, if you omit `var`, the global reference will be created implicitly.
-This can cause confusion; therefore, avoid doing implicit declarations.
+This can cause confusion so therefore, avoid doing implicit declarations.
 If you need to create a global reference, use explicit declaration `global.NAME = VALUE`.

 ## Resources